smitsekhadiaa/SmitCoin-Using-ERC-20/README.md

 # SmitCoin-Using-ERC-2.0
-My CryptoCurrency using ERC 20 (Etherium Request for Comment)
+Smit's CryptoCurrency using ERC 20 (Etherium Request for Comment)